Gamma-based clustering via ordered means with application to gene-expression analysis: Further details of numerical examples

-{\em Further details of numerical examples.} The parameters $\alpha, \alpha_0,$ and $\nu_0$ were fixed at values obtained by first fitting the unordered gamma-gamma mixture model in \verb+EBarrays+, without a null structure but otherwise allowing all possible unordered structures.
-Shape parameters were then rounded to the nearest positive integer (Table 7) and all three parameters were plugged into the EM procedure to fit the proposed mixture-model proportions.
-(Recall that $P_{\rm ord}(\eta)$ in \ref{eq:gg} can be computed only for integer shapes, hence the rounding.)
-To simplify EM calculations in the four examples having more than five groups, the full set of ordered structures was filtered to a reduced set based on the fitting of the unordered gamma-gamma model in \verb+EBarrays+.
+The parameters $\alpha, \alpha_0$ and $\nu_0$ were fixed at values obtained by first fitting the unordered gamma--gamma mixture model in \texttt{EBarrays}, without a null structure but otherwise allowing all possible unordered structures.
+Shape parameters were then rounded to the nearest positive integer (Table~\ref{table7}) and all three parameters were plugged into the EM procedure to fit the proposed mixture-model proportions.
+[Recall that $P_{\mathrm {ord}}(\eta)$ in~(\ref{eq:gg}) can be computed only for integer shapes, hence the rounding.]
+To simplify EM calculations in the four examples having more than five groups, the full set of ordered structures was filtered to a reduced set based on the fitting of the unordered gamma--gamma model in \texttt{EBarrays}.
 Each ordered structure corresponds to exactly one unordered structure (a many to one mapping).
-If no gene had a high (greater than 0.5) probability of mapping to a given unordered structure, then we deemed all corresponding ordered structures to have $\pi_\eta = 0$.
-This approximation is not ideal, since the Bayes's rule assignment for some genes may be one of the structures eliminated by forcing $\pi_\eta=0$.
-This affects only 29 genes out of the 17539 clustered in these four cases.
+If no gene had a high (greater than 0.5) probability of mapping to a given unordered structure, then we deemed all corresponding ordered structures to have $\pi_\eta= 0$.
+This approximation is not ideal, since the Bayes rule assignment for some genes may be one of the structures eliminated by forcing $\pi_\eta=0$.
+This affects only 29 genes out of the 17\mbox{,}539 clustered in these four cases.
 It would not affect clustering by a high threshold.

-For all data sets we examined quantile-quantile plots and plots relating sample coefficient of variation to sample mean.
+For all data sets, we examined quantile--quantile plots and plots relating sample coefficient of variation to sample mean.
 Some model violations were noted, but largely the gamma observation model was supported.

-For the Edwards data we re-ran the EM algorithm for 10 cycles and updated shape parameter estimates via 2-d grid search in each cycle.
-Estimated shapes changed slightly; 784/786 genes received the same Bayes's rule cluster assignment.
+For the Edwards data, we reran the EM algorithm for 10 cycles and updated shape parameter estimates via 2D grid search in each cycle.
+Estimated shapes changed slightly; 784/786 genes received the same Bayes rule cluster assignment.

 Computations were done in R on industry-standard linux machines.
 For the data sets analyzed, run times ranged from 6 to 860 CPU seconds per EM iteration, with a mean of 270 seconds.
-Run time is affected by the number of genes analyzed, the number of groups, and also the shape parameters and sample sizes.
+Run time is affected by the number of genes analyzed, the number of groups and also the shape parameters and sample sizes. \end{appendix}